abc579/simple-git-lfs-server/README.md

 - [X] Check use case of performing an edition on a png file and see how commits are managed.
 - [X] Try installation in a docker image and prepare dockerfile.
 - [X] Make it more extensible.
-- [ ] Get rid of library coupling.
 - [X] Error handling while creating or opening files.
 - [ ] Support Google Cloud Storage:
       https://github.com/googleapis/google-cloud-cpp/blob/main/google/cloud/storage/README.md